 Union of Genius

 With six homemade soups a day, three that stay the same for a month and the other three changing daily, and fresh bread from local bakers Dough Re Mi this is a healthy, cheap and (yep) popular choice for lunch among Edinburgers.
 There’s oodles of vegetarian and vegan options and if all that goodness is just too much and you need a bit of sugar, Union of Genius also does gluten free cakes.

-I’ve never been to Malaysia, and I’ll confess I’ve also never been to Kampung Ali, so despite all the non-Malays on numerous websites swearing you get amazingly authentic Malaysian flavours here, I could not tell you if this is indeed the case (and probably neither can they).
-But with the sheer amount of people raving that it’s delicious, cheap and has great service, does it really matter?
+I’ve never been to Malaysia, and I’ll confess I’ve also never been to Kampong Ah Lee, so despite all the non-Malays on numerous websites swearing you get amazingly authentic Malaysian flavours here, I could not tell you if this is indeed the case (and probably neither can they).
+But with the sheer amount of people raving that it’s delicious (including a foodie work colleague of mine), has great service and is super cheap, does it really matter?

 Meltmongers does awesome cheese toasties.
 That’s really all you need to know.
-Well OK, they also have sweet potato fries, housemade sweet tomato and chilli chutney and dessert toasties.
+Well OK, they also have sweet potato fries, house made sweet tomato and chilli chutney and, if you’re a total toastie fan, there’s dessert toasties too.
 Just go.